Dave Kleiman

 Dave Kleiman (22 January 1967 – 26 April 2013) was an American computer forensics expert, an author or co-author of multiple books and a frequent speaker at security related events.

 Craig Steven Wright claims Kleiman was involved in the invention of Bitcoin, and that Wright himself was Satoshi Nakamoto, Bitcoin's main inventor.
-Wright's claims are widely regarded as a hoax.
+Wright's claims were subject to litigation in London, where it was subsequently declared he is not Satoshi Nakamoto, did not write the Bitcoin white paper, nor wrote the Bitcoin software.

 Background

 At the age of 21 in 1988, Kleiman was named United States Army Soldier of the Year.
 He received the Army Achievement Medal and a commendation signed by the Secretary of the Army.
 The commendation said in part, "Appearance, knowledge of general military subjects, current events and other subjects covered coupled with your strong dedication to duty, never failed to produce anything but outstanding results."